lockwo/quantum_computation/README.md

 - Rotosolve Optimizer for VQEs in TFQ: from [Structure optimization for parameterized quantum circuits](https://quantum-journal.org/papers/q-2021-01-28-391/pdf/)

+- VQE for arbitrarily many qubits in Cirq

 ## Research

 Misc. code, may or may not run, definitely won't work.
 Just ideas and scraps that I figured I'd save.